otaorojuolalekan/crmify/README.md

 ## Contributing
 We welcome contributions!
 If you want to contribute to CRMify, please follow the guidelines in the CONTRIBUTING.md file.

+## FUTURE DEVELOPMENT

+The following is to be included in future versions of the CRMify application

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.